 It’s simply not accurate to lump every one of them together as a whole…. nor to assign a blanket label of “not safe” across the board.

 Now, full disclosure – while I have spent significant time in this part of the world, I have not traveled to every single one of these countries (though I hope to!).
-At the time of writing, the countries that I have the most experience in are Jordan, Morocco, Oman, Turkey, and United Arab Emirates.
+At the time of writing, the countries that I have the most experience in are Jordan, Oman, Turkey, Egypt, Morocco, and United Arab Emirates.

 So, yes, it is important to realize that I write this through the lens of a solo female traveler in these specific countries.
 I cannot personally comment (yet!) on solo female travel in, say, Afghanistan or Iraq.